“Sept 16, 1991, Monday

-Today is the 30th anniversary of my first brain surgery.
-October 18, 1991.
+Today is the 30th anniversary of my first brain surgery, October 18, 1991.

 I was 15 years old.
 Barely two weeks into grade 10.
 Looking forward to figure skating and entering my intermediate/pre-novice year.
 Taking driver’s ed.
 Getting my driver’s license.
-However, that changed one night in mid-September after a seizure and a subsequent brain tumour diagnosis.
+However, that changed over night in mid-September after a seizure and a subsequent brain tumour diagnosis.

 But I chose to pretend I was fine.
 I chose not to cry in front of my parents and friends.
 A couple of teachers wanted to start a support group for me.
 I chose to say no. The only time some of my friends saw me cry was my last day of school.
 We were on the bus, and one of my best friends was being dropped off.
 She hugged me and I could see her crying as she left the bus.
 I broke down.
 My other friends were saying, “You’ve been so strong, you need to cry,” and “Not many people would be able to handle this like you have.”

 If they could’ve read my diary entries, they’d see I was stuffing my emotions.

 My diary should’ve been about landing my double loop (alas) and worrying about exam exemptions.
 Instead it was, “I’m really nerseous inside, but if I act happy, no one knows.”
 My best speller certificate from grade three probably just burst into flames.